coder/docs/admin/templates.md

 If, at any time, you want to remove your policy and use Coder's default policy, click **Reset to default**.

+The template policy applies to all workspaces created and managed in Coder, including custom workspaces.
+If properties of a workspace conflict with the template policy, those values in the workspace will be ignored.

 ## Embeddable Button

 The Embeddable Button section features a form you can use for generating an